tbrianjones/ome-docs/to_do.md

 Check out the description of the hackathon project here: http://www.onlinemarkdowneditor.com/docs/tbrianjones/ome-docs/DOCUMENTATION.md

-Help us decide which of these potential features we should implement over the next 48hrs.  http://www.onlinemarkdowneditor.com/docs/tbrianjones/ome-docs/DOCUMENTATION.md#feature-ideas
+Help us decide which of these potential features we should implement on 10/17 and 10/18.  http://www.onlinemarkdowneditor.com/docs/tbrianjones/ome-docs/DOCUMENTATION.md#feature-ideas

-This is a LIVE HACKATHON, so we'd love it if you can pop into the chatroom to learn about how you use documentations.
+This is a LIVE HACKATHON, so we'd love it if you can pop into the chatroom to learn about how you use documentations.  http://tlk.io/ii_hackathon